devfake/flox/README.md

 ### Suggestions

-If you hover over an movie, you can click on `Suggestions` to search for recommendations and similar movies.
+If you hover over an item, you can click on `Suggestions` to search for recommendations and similar movies or shows.

 ### Popular Movies